 The ATES pilot study was administered to a national sample of adults from September 2010 through January 2011, using computer-assisted telephone interviews (CATI).
 The study also included a seeded sample of adults who were known (from administrative records) to possess a certificate, certification, or license, and the reliability of proxy responses was assessed using a subsample of respondents who also provided responses for a second member of their household.
 Based on pilot study results, GEMEnA has identified a recommended set of survey items believed valid for collecting information from individuals about industry-recognized certifications and occupational licenses.
 The use of proxy respondents for a limited set of items was also recommended.
-More details on the structure, findings, and recommendations of the ATES pilot study are available in the study's final report.
+More details on the structure, findings, and recommendations of the ATES pilot study will be available in the study's final report (forthcoming).
 A second, shorter report includes a more detailed description of one aspect of the ATES methodology—balancing over-reporting and under-reporting.
 Finally, the ATES questionnaire will be included in the study's final report, but is also available separately.

-Moving forward, GEMEnA’s strand 4 work is using the validated items within its larger household study on education, training, and credentials for work.
-GEMEnA member agencies also are looking for opportunities within their own agencies to incorporate the ATES tested items into ongoing or planned studies of out-of-school youth and adults.
+Moving forward, GEMEnA member agencies are looking for opportunities within their own agencies to incorporate the ATES tested items into ongoing or planned studies of out-of-school youth and adults.
 In addition, GEMEnA is seeking ways to test these items further to explore their performance in different survey contexts.
 These plans include:

 NCES.
-NCES has incorporated a set of questions on certifications/ licenses into its upcoming Baccalaureate and Beyond (B&B) longitudinal study of 2008 bachelor's degree recipients.
+NCES is incorporating a set of questions on certifications/ licenses into its upcoming Baccalaureate and Beyond (B&B) longitudinal study of 2008 bachelor's degree recipients.
 On-going secondary longitudinal studies (the High School Longitudinal Study of 2009 9th-graders and the Education Longitudinal Study of 2002 10th-graders) will incorporate questions on certification for out-of-school youth and young adults.